What is a Hyperscale Cloud Data Center?

 There was never a grand opening of the first data center – rather, it was a long and fluid process of learning how to fit more power into less space.
 Also, there aren’t any standardization’s that define hyperscale data centers.
 People generally consider a location to be hyperscale when there is at least 1 server every 2 square feet.

 It’s difficult to narrow down the demand for hyperscale centers to a single catalyst, but companies like Amazon, Facebook and Google were huge driving forces.
 Compared to other sites in the 2010s, Facebook, Google and YouTube were extremely easy to access, housed content of all kinds and were accessible even on a smartphone.

-Sure, they weren’t the first companies to care about high density computing power, but they helped speed up innovation and recognition.
-Before these tech giants tons of companies had servers rooms, but a majority were operated inside of their headquarters.
-Hyperscale centers are always secluded because they usually carry tons of valuable or delicate information.
+Even though they weren’t the first companies to care about high density computing power, they helped speed up innovation and recognition.
+Before these tech giants, there were tons of companies had servers rooms, but a majority were operated inside of their headquarters.
+As a result, Hyperscale centers are always secluded because they usually carry tons of valuable or delicate information.

 In order for a hyperscale data center to run effectively, a few foundations need to be in place.
 These attributes are found across all hyperscale data centers and are all necessary for operation.

 The site location is an important factor that companies should consider when designing a hyperscale data center.
 This is mainly because the location can affect the quality of service that the facility can provide or could lead to costly outages.

 High Density Servers Racks

 Well designed server racks are essential for a functioning hyperscale center.
 Many data centers have their racks custom made to efficiently fit the hardware they plan on using.